bbarad/Live2D/readme.md

 __Classification Type__
 This setting switches between 3 macro programs for 2D classification.
 - _Ab Initio_ - Perform a classification from random seed classes, starting at low resolution (40Å by default) and iteratively increasing the resolution cutoff with a small set of the particles, followed by several rounds of classification with 100% of particles at high resolution (8Å by default).
 When no previous classes have been calculated for the current set of warp-generated particles, this is the required option.
 Before classes are clearly resolvable as different views of the target, this is a good default behavior.
-When an _Ab Initio_ job finishes, the setting for the next automated run is changed to _Seeded Startup_.
+When an _Ab Initio_ job finishes successfully, the setting for the next automated run is changed to _Seeded Startup_.
 - _Seeded Startup_ - Perform a series of classifications that start at low resolution and iteratively improves, using the most recently generated classes as the starting point for classification, then perform several rounds of classification at the high resolution cutoff.
 Uses all particles from the beginning, unlike _Ab Initio_.
 This is the setting that should be used for the majority of the data collection, and is the default after the first job if automatic jobs are run from the beginning.
 Should not be used until enough particles have been collected to get clearly distinguishable class averages - generally around 50k particles is plenty, and sometimes this setting can be changed sooner than that if the classes look good.
 When hundreds of thousands to millions of particles have been collected, this setting can begin to take 10+ hours, and if the classes are already very good, new particles can instead be more efficiently incorporated with the _Refinement_ setting.
 - _Refinement_ - Perform a series of classifications with the most recent set of classes as a starting point, with all classifications at the high resolution cutoff and using all particles.
 High chance of overfitting to local minima - only switch to this when the existing classes are very good and enough particles have been collected that seeded startups are prohibitively slow.